 5. The place of the nymph

-This image portrays the project Colour as a Narrative for the Illuminum perfumery located in London in the district of Mayfair.
+This image portrays the project Colour as a Narrative for the Illuminum perfumery located in London in the ward of Mayfair.
 It continues the investigation of the Primordial Images.
 In capitalist society, fragrances are sold as trademarks.
 The rules of lettering rule.
 But fragrances are elusive and invisible entities that relate to sensory function.
 Thus, resurrecting the state of nature in central London, this twenty-seven square metre space stimulates the senses through the tactile quality of its coarse walls.
 In the centre, a hemicycle of thirty-seven glass vases contains drops of different fragrances.
 The place of the nymph, thus predisposing to olfactory perception, evokes mythological experiences and the alchemical laboratory: each vessel acts as a spell.

 6. The temenos of the psyche